bkan0n/noelle/README.md

 1. Create a Pull Request with your changes
 2. GitHub Actions will run automated checks including Ruff
 3. All checks must pass before merging is allowed
 4. The CODEOWNER, in this case [@tylovejoy](https://www.github.com/tylovejoy), has the ability to run `/dev-deploy` in the PR comments to verify the changes work without issue.
-If you fork this and want to self-host, you will need to change the github login name values in the deploy.yml workflow file (`github.event.comment.user.login == 'xxxxxx'`).
+   - If you fork this and want to self-host, you will need to change the github login name values in the deploy.yml workflow file (`github.event.comment.user.login == 'xxxxxx'`).
+   - Be sure to change the .github/CODEOWNERS file as well.
 ### Deployment Requirements

 1. The deployment server must have: